 Basketball isn’t the only sport going on in the world during March.
 The Las Vegas Golden Knights NHL Hockey team enters its final playoff run!
 The T-Mobile Arena is nearly sold out every game in its inaugural year.
 That trend should continue as the dominant upstart knights look to close out their season strong in March.
 Click here for all of the Las Vegas Golden Knights Packages and Deals!

-Since March (in Las Vegas, at least) signifies the coming of spring, you should expect to be breaking out of your winter parkas and briefly slipping into a light windbreaker.
-A few weeks into the month, and you’ll start seeing some of the resort pools along the Strip opening their doors to the public.
-While most of the pool party's occur during the day, the pools (private and public) are open well into the night and give off a nice aura of relaxation with soft lighting, a continuous string of house music, and plenty of liquor.
-Since you survived yet another winter, you should treat yourself to a night in one of the many lavish pools – and if it gets a little chilly for you, the sight of the many bikinis surrounding you should help get your blood pumping.
+Since March (In Las Vegas, at least) signifies the coming of spring, you should expect to be breaking out of your winter parkas and briefly slipping into a light windbreaker.
+A few weeks into the month, and you’ll start seeing some of the resort pools along the strip opening their doors to the public.
+While most of the pool parties occur during the day, the pools (private and public) are open well into the night and give off a nice aura of relaxation with soft lighting, a continuous string of house music, and plenty of liquor.

 On its surface, March doesn’t seem to have much to offer.
-For most of the nation, it's just another cold month that must be survived before being able to enjoy the sunshine and warm weather.
-In the City of Entertainment, though, March is another month stock piled with parties and events.
-From the green beer of St. Patrick’s Day to the high end liquor served at any of the resort pools, Las Vegas’ liquid entertainment will flow through the month like a river.
+For most of the nation, it is just another cold month that must be survived before being able to enjoy the sunshine and warm weather that summer brings.
+In the city of Entertainment, though, March is another month stock piled with parties and events.
+From the green beer of St. Patrick’s day to the high end liquor served at any of the resort pools, Las Vegas’ liquid entertainment will flow through the month like a river.